RuedigerVoigt/salted/README.md

 ## Example

-1. All HTML files you want to check have to be in one directory.
+1. All files you want to check have to be in one directory.
 Subdirectories will be crawled.
 2. Open a Python shell:
 ```python
 import logging